mitami/compiler-minipl/documentation.md

 ## Missing features

-I did not implement the type system, as I ran out of time.
+I did not implement the type system, or the control structures, such as loops as I ran out of time.

-For completeness, include the original project definition and the Mini-PL specification as appendices of your document; you can refer to them when explaining your solutions.